 There will always be gaps and holes present on the exterior of our houses.
 Most of the time, rodents and pests use these holes and gaps to infiltrate your home.
 We all hate having these critters roam around the house freely.
 In order to solve this issue, try sealing the holes and filling those gaps with the Ecofoam Fill ‘Em Up.
 This will guarantee you and your family that there will be no uninvited guests roaming around your home.

 Make your home airtight

 You can make your home airtight by using Ecofoam Fill ‘Em Up to seal your home.
-Simply apply the Ecofoam in every window and doors of your house.
-Once the foam expanded, it will seal all the gaps making your home airtight.
+Simply apply the Ecofoam to every window and door of your house.
+Once the foam is expanded, it will seal all the gaps making your home airtight.
 You can also try to use a gun in dispensing the foam in order for you to control the amount of foam used in your DIY project.

 Fix those annoying noise

 The water pipe or lines in our home generates sounds that are quite annoying for our ears.
 Applying Ecofoam Fill ‘Em Up around the water pipe can solve the problem.
 Once the foam expands it will hold the pipe and reduce the noise that it produces.

 If your showerhead and faucet have been loosened or are wobbling, you can use Ecofoam Fill ‘Em Up in getting it firmly reattached again.
 Try adding some Ecofoam around the area where the showerhead is attached and wait for the foam to cure.
 Once it is cu